Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/2-Game_Theory-slides.md

 <li class="fragment">This is especially pronounced in games with multiple equilibria (e.g., coordination games).</li>
 <li class="fragment">There are theories that offer insights into which strategies players actually take.</li>
 </ul>

+Notes:

+- In the 1950s American economist Thomas Schelling ran a couple of informal experiments in which he asked his students (quote on slide)

 ---